Adaptive Airborne Enterprise - Altius 600 Installation

-Altius employees perform pre-flight checks on a dual launch pod attached to an MQ-9 Reaper before an Airborne Adaptive Enterprise (A2E) demonstration at Cannon Air Force Base, N.M., Nov.
+A civilian contractor tightens the screws of a common launch tube, fastening the Altius 600 Group 2 small uncrewed aircraft system in place for an Adaptive Airborne Enterprise (A2E) demonstration at Cannon Air Force Base, N.M., Nov.
 28, 2023.
-Adaptive Airborne Enterprise will utilize large and small uncrewed aircraft systems at scale, including a mix of attritable and expendable systems with modular payloads.
+Adaptive Airborne Enterprise will utilize large and small UAS at scale, including a mix of attritable and expendable systems with modular payloads.
 (U.S. Air Force photo by Staff Sgt.
 Nicholas Swift)

 |Date Taken: